Koudocko/dotfiles/README.md

 # dotfiles

 ## How to Install:
-1. Git clone this repo in your /usr/local/bin directory
+1. Move the config-install script to /usr/local/bin
-2. Move the config-install script from /usr/local/bin/dotfiles to /usr/local/bin
+2. Set the environment variable CFGDIR to the dotfiles path
-3. Run config-install {user}
+2. Run config-install {user}
-4. All scripts, configs, and programs in the dotfiles directory will be installed
+3. All scripts, configs, and programs in the dotfiles directory will be installed

 ## How to configure
 - The dotfiles/configs directory represents your ~ or /home/{user} directory